Pa00k/pa00k-site/construction.markdown

 ### Bluetooth module

 <p>
 The picture on the right shows the bluetooth module.
-This enables the robot to establish a serial communication wtih the virtual controller on the Android device.
+This enables the robot to establish a serial communication with the virtual controller on the Android device.
 </p>
 <p>
 <div class="row">